 - Recurring Boss: Fought once in both games.

 - Turns Red: For the third stage, where he chases after you much more quickly.
+In fact, his spiky blue helmet turns a bright reddish orange to match!

 - An Ice Person: A giant, living ice crystal.